-Ralph Flanders on Amazon
+Links on Ralph Flanders

 James Fisk was born on April 1, 1834 in Bennington, VT.
 In 1854, he married fifteen year old Lucy Moore.
 Though the couple was close, the marriage itself was never very happy.
 Fisk engaged in extramarital affairs and Lucy lived with a lady friend.
 It is unknown, but a few have suggested the possibility of lesbianism.

 During his lifetime, Fisk ran away and joined the circus, was a hotel waiter and a peddler.
 In this vast variety of careers, he was best known as a shrewd businessman.
 He engaged in multiple practices such as salesmanship, possible cotton smuggling, and a stockbroker.
 His wealth accumulated as he just seemed to have a natural talent for money making.

 However, his dealings were not always the most honest.
 Perhaps greed got its hold when he and Jay Gould fought for control of the Erie railway and obtained that power after a well-planned raid.

 James Fisk was killed by one of his business associates, E. S. Stokes, in New York City on January 6, 1872..

 - James Fisk (American financier) -- Britannica Online Encyclopedia

 James Fisk (American financier), April 1, 1834 Bennington, Vt., U.S. Jan.
 7, 1872 New York, N.Y. flamboyant American financier, known as the Barnum of Wall Street, who joined Jay Gould in securities manipulations and railroad raiding.